max-keller427/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesnt actually return anything, where .map will return a new array of whatever is called.

 2. What is the difference between a function and a method?

+A function could be used outside of another object like a constructor or object, where a method is a function used strictly for an object like a prototype.

 3. What is closure?

+Closure is the scope of variables in a function.
+It allows variables to be accessed by functions within its parent function.

 4. Describe the four rules of the 'this' keyword.

+Global - this will point to the global or window bindings.
+Implicit- the this keyword will point to the object to the left of the dot in .this.
+New- Binding the this keyword to constructor functions using the new keyword.
+Explicit- Binding the this keyword using the call and apply methods.

 5. Why do we need super() in an extended class?

+The super keyword binds the attributes of the child and parent constructors.

 ## Project Set up